Dear SSIS Parents,

 Education: Bachelor of Arts: Physical Education & Health, Emphasis in Physical Education and Business (University of Western Ontario, Canada), Teacher’s Certification (University of Calgary, Canada).

 Julianne’s teaching career started over 10 years ago in Connecticut, USA when she joined the Teach For America program after graduating from UC Berkeley.

 Chasing her dream of teaching abroad, Julianne moved to Madrid, Spain where she taught EAL and received her Master’s.

 For the past four years, Julianne has been teaching at The American School in Ho Chi Minh City, where she also ran the Queer Straight Alliance and Spanish club.

 Julianne enjoys reading, speaking Spanish, and playing guitar.
 She’s excited to bring these passions to SSIS!

-Education: Masters in Bilingual and Multicultural Education (University of Alcala, Spain), Bachelors of Art in English Literature (University of California, Berkeley).
+Education: Masters in Bilingual and Multicultural Education (University of Alcala, Spain), Bachelors of Art in English Literature (University of California, Berkeley, USA).

 Jacob West (USA/UK)